manogna7/DevEase/README.md

 # **DevEase**

 DevEase is a revolutionary platform that empowers users to create websites effortlessly.
-Whether you're a beginner, a business owner, or a developer, DevEase simplifies web development by combining **Automated code generation**, **pre-built templates**, and **drag-and-drop customization** into one seamless experience.
+Whether you're a beginner, a business owner, or a developer, DevEase simplifies web development by combining **automated code generation**, **pre-built templates**, and **drag-and-drop customization** into one seamless experience.
 With DevEase, you can describe your website idea, customize it visually, and export or deploy it all without writing a single line of code.

 ---